Writing

 If they hold, they retain control and independence but acknowledge the risk of opportunities slipping away as consolidation accelerates around them.

-We believe legacy deserves stewardship, not liquidation.
-We formed OGP as a fourth option to give founders and owners hope, stability, freedom, and the assurance that partnering with us serves their families, employees, and communities.
+We formed OGP as a fourth option to give founders and owners hope, stability, freedom, and assurance that they're doing the right thing for themselves, their families, employees, and communities when partnering with us.

 To be sure, we're not for everyone.
 We won't be the fastest to close or pay the highest valuations.
 Yet we're well-suited for founders and families who've built an enduring business that matters and want a partner who thinks in decades and brings institutional rigor and fresh ideas.